Name: Amigo - Common Marmoset

 Progress: Pablo and Amigo got on well together, sharing an enclosure - until the arrival of Mickey!
-The female caused them to fight each other, so they have been separated.
-All three can see each other and communicate constantly.
+The female caused them to fight each other, so they had to be separated.
+Sadly, now only Amigo remains.

 Personality Traits: Marmosets are all curious and want to know what is going on everywhere.
 They are also very vocal, emitting cackles, shrieks and high pitched trills.
 All of them like attention and enjoy moments when their human caregivers spend some time with them.

-Favourite Food: All three love crunchy things - but above all else, they search out the mealworms or crickets in their food bowls.
-If there are no insects, then they go for the mini-marshmallow first.
-Mickey enjoys munching on spiders that someone will catch for her.
-And Amigo loves a little corn on the cob.
+Favourite Food: All three loved crunchy things - but above all else, they searched out the mealworms or crickets in their food bowls.
+If there were no insects, then they go for the mini-marshmallow first.
+Amigo loves a little corn on the cob.